dbgcode/DBG-html-standards/README.md

 - Use soft tabs with two spaces—they're the only way to guarantee code renders the same in any environment.
 - Nested elements should be indented once (two spaces).
 - Always use double quotes, never single quotes, on attributes.
+- Always use lowercase tag and attribute names.
 - Don't include a trailing slash in self-closing elements—the HTML5 spec says they're optional.
 - Don’t omit optional closing tags (e.g. `</li>` or `</body>`).